usathyan/Couture/USER_MANUAL.md

 ### Manager Questions

+**Q: What's the difference between Manager, Partner, and Admin roles?**
+A: Managers handle their team's approvals, Partners can see across all managers, and Admins have full system access.

 **Q: Can I approve my own expenses?**
 A: This depends on company policy.
 Generally, expenses should be approved by a different manager.